ReetikaChavan/Expense-tracker/README.md

 # Expense Tracker

-Welcome to our GitHub repository for the "Expense Tracker" project!
 In this project, we have developed a simple expense tracker application using Python and Tkinter GUI toolkit.
 The application allows users to add their expenses, view the expense distribution using a pie chart, and manage their financial records efficiently.

 ## Project Overview